-We have audited the financial statements of Cancer Society of New Zealand Auckland Division Incorporated ("the Society") and its controlled entities (referred to as "the Group") on pages 3 to 21, which comprise the consolidated and separate statements of financial position as at 31 March 2014, and the consolidated and separate statements of changes in equity, and statements of comprehensive income and statements of cash flow for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Cancer Society of New Zealand Auckland Division Incorporated ("the Society") and its controlled entities (together "the Group") on pages 4 to 22, which comprise the consolidated and separate statements of financial position as at 31 March 2015, and the consolidated and separate statements of changes in equity, and statements of changes in equity, and statements of comprehensive income and statements of cash flow for the year then ended, and a summary of significant accounting policies and other explanatory information.

-This report is made solely to the Members, as a body, in accordance with the Rules of the Society.
+This report is made solely to the Members, as a body, in accordance with the Rules of Society.
 Our audit has been undertaken so that we might state to the Members those matters we are required to state to them in an auditors' report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Members, as a body, for our audit work, for this report, or for the opinions we have formed.